MDEx.Document (MDEx v0.5.0)

 Traverse and Update

-Finally you can use the low-level MDEx.traverse_and_update/2
+You can also use the low-level MDEx.traverse_and_update/2

 and MDEx.traverse_and_update/3